"Which class is best for my child?"

 Let's Play Music - Ages 4-6 (starting age)

-Let's Play Music Let’s Play Music is a fun music theory course for your child.
+Let's Play Music Let’s Play Music is a fun music education and theory course for your child.
 Students begin at age 4-6 and graduate three years later.
 This three year program solves the problem that a child is most ready to learn music at an early age, but their fingers and letter skills are not yet ready.
 We take full advantage of the brain’s ability to absorb musical concepts and teach skills in an age appropriate way.
 Solfege hand signs, folk songs, games, imagination and creativity are important components of each lesson.
 Read more about Let's Play Music and see a brief 3-year overview of the program here!

 1st Year: Red Balloons & Blue Bugs: Preparation for the keyboard (ages 4-6)